Kamara lauds Wallace's courage after NASCAR's trying week

-HOMESTEAD, Fla.
-(AP) - A bit of normalcy returned to sports as a small number of fans were welcomed to Homestead-Miami Speedway.
+A bit of normalcy returned to sports as a small number of fans were welcomed to Homestead-Miami Speedway.
 About 1,000 people, mostly military members and their families, attended Sunday's NASCAR race.

 It was the first time NASCAR raced in front of fans since the coronavirus pandemic shut down sports worldwide.